LMazzole/ArdFSM/README.md

 [Source: [PALISADE](https://git.njit.edu/palisade/PALISADE/wikis/how-to-setup-doxygen-windows) ]

 ### HowTo install .dot and graphix
-If you like to draw class diagrams, collaboration  diagrams,overall class hierarchy and dependency graphs you need to install the GraphViz package.
+If you like to draw class diagrams, collaboration diagrams, overall class hierarchy and dependency graphs you need to install the GraphViz package.
 You can download a stable Windows release on the [Graphviz Website](<https://graphviz.gitlab.io/_pages/Download/Download_windows.html>).

 1. Download the installer for Windows